veerendra2/veerendra2.github.io/content/posts/dns-encrypt.md

 sudo apt-get install dnscrypt-proxy
 ```

-### 2. Start `dnscrypt-proxy`
+### Start `dnscrypt-proxy`

 After installation, with `--help` argument get options and run accordingly.
 But luckily I created a python script which will do it for you.
 ```
 wget -qO dnscrypt.py https://goo.gl/zjZYVR
 sudo python dnscrypt.py
 ```
-After you run the script, it will lists the DNS reslovers details like below.(The script downloads [reslovers csv](https://github.com/dyne/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) and passes this file as argument to `dnscrypt-proxy``)
+After you run the script, it will list the DNS resolver details like below.(The script downloads [resolvers csv](https://github.com/dyne/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) and passes this file as argument to `dnscrypt-proxy``)

 ![Run the script](/command_run.jpg)

-Select one name sever.
-You can see these name servers have options [`DNSSec`](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) & `No Loggging` which provider can logs your queries, choose one accordingly (These options/table header you cant see in above screeshot.
+Select one name server.
+You can see these name servers have options [`DNSSec`](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) & `No Logging` which provider can logs your queries, choose one accordingly (These options/table header you can't see in above screenshot.
 You have to scroll up)

 Next, configure your network settings like below